 In this game, you play as special agent Date who is investigating a gruesome murder.
 Now, this is unlike any detective game because Date has a special ability.
 His left eye is quite special.
 In this left eye, an AI lives.
 This AI is called Aiba and helps Date to make phone calls, access databases, x-ray vision, zooming and so much more.
 On top of that, Date can explore people’s somnium, which is created by their dreams.
 These dreams can help in the investigation whenever you need to get information out of a witness that refuses to give testimony.

 The story is quite complex and takes a lot of twists and turns.
 Like the previous games that Uchikoshi worked on, this game has branching paths as well.
 Depending on certain actions you take during the somnium exploration, the story can go in very different directions.
 Now, I have already seen one ending of the game and it even got me a bit emotional while playing it.
 The writing and pacing of this game are wonderful.
-While there is some dry and lame humor in this game, the actual jokes work quite well and made me and my girlfriend laugh out loud more than once.
+While there is some dry and lame humor in this game, the actual jokes work quite well and made me laugh out loud more than once.

 I’m leaving quite a lot of details on the story out on purpose since this game is better experienced without a lot of knowledge of the story.
 Go in this game as blind as possible.
 Since the twists are better without knowing them in advance.
 Which honestly, speaks for itself don’t you think?
 Now, something that I quite liked is the various nods to the Zero Escape series.
 Certain sound effects and visual cues come from or are heavily inspired by the Zero Escape series.